 The dose standard in 40 CFR 61, Subpart H, applies to radionuclide air emissions, other than radon, from DOE facilities.
 Dose is estimated as the product of the emission rate (Ci/yr) and unit dose factor (mrem/yr at MEI location per Ci/yr released).
-Unit dose factors for a number of nuclides are indicated in Appendix B. The Am-241 unit dose factor was applied to all alpha-emitters and the Cs-137 unit dose factor was applied to all beta/gamma emitters, as a conservative measure, except for I-129, which used the nuclide-specific dose factor.
-For CY 2015, the dose assigned to the MSL MEI overestimates any actual offsite dose.
-The dose was calculated for a location 190 m (0.12 mi) from the emission point which is the location of a hypothetical boundary receptor.
+Unit dose factors for a number of nuclides are indicated in Appendix B. The Am-241 unit dose factor was applied to all alpha emitters and the Cs-137 unit dose factor was applied to all beta/gamma emitters, as a conservative measure, except for I-129, which used the nuclide-specific dose factor.
+For CY 2016, the dose assigned to the MSL MEI overestimates any actual offsite dose.
+The dose was calculated for a location 190 m (0.12 miles) from the emission point which is the location of a hypothetical boundary receptor.
 This location is also the point of maximum annual air concentration in an unrestricted area where any member of the public may be (WAC 2007).
 Sea locations were not considered because the dose factors assume vegetable, milk, and meat production at the receptor location.

-The EDE to the 2015 MSL MEI from routine and non-routine point source emissions was 1.1E-04 mrem (1.1E-06 mSv).
+The EDE to the 2016 MSL MEI from routine and non-routine point source emissions was 5.7E-04 mrem (5.7E-06 mSv).
 Table 3.3 shows the relative contributions of each nuclide and facility to the MEI dose.
-The 2014 MEI estimate was 9E-5 mrem/yr (9E-07 mSv/yr) EDE (Snyder and Barnett 2015).
+The 2015 MEI estimate was 1.1E-4 mrem/yr (1.1E-06 mSv/yr) EDE (Snyder and Barnett 2016).